 When victims of abuse first come forward, I have found that most of them are seeking four reasonable responses.
 First, they are looking for understanding, compassion, and emotional support.
 Second, they want the church to admit that the abuse occurred and to acknowledge that it was wrong.
 Third, they want people to take steps to protect others from similar harm.
 And fourth, they expect compensation for the expense of needed counseling.

 As national headlines reveal, many churches have unwisely ignored these legitimate needs.
-Instead, like many other institutions, they have blindly followed their lawyers’ and insurance adjusters’ textbook strategy to avoid legal liability.
-They try to cover up the offense and deny responsibility.
-All too often they distance themselves from the victims and their families, leaving them feeling betrayed and abandoned.
+Instead, like many other institutions, they often try to cover up the offense and deny responsibility.
+They also tend to distance themselves from the victims and their families, leaving them feeling betrayed and abandoned.

 Many frustrated victims eventually talk to a lawyer who tells them they could win a million-dollar damages award.
 Soon everyone is locked in an adversarial process that reopens wounds and generates even more pain and anger.
 Whatever the verdict, both sides lose, since money alone can never heal the wounds of abuse.

 There is a better way.

 God is a redeemer and a problem-solver.
 He provides wisdom principles through Scripture for dealing with offenses between people, including sexual abuse.
 When churches follow these five key principles, as I will show in a specific example below, the cycle of abuse is broken and restoration can begin.